custerca/jsPGA/README.md

 Predicting fish responses to climate change using a joint species, spatially dependent physiologically guided abundance model (https://doi.org/10.1002/ecy.4362)

 ## Information
+This repository is cloned from the official USGS repository.

 Repository Type: R and stan scripts